INTO-CPS-Association/dse_scripts/README.md

 # INTO CPS DSE Scripts

-My dissertation project that involved updating [INTO-CPS](https://into-cps.org/) DSE scripts from Python 2 to Python 3 and implementing a modular GA system
+[INTO-CPS](https://into-cps.org/) DSE scripts updated from Python 2 to Python 3 and with added modular GA system for DSE

 ## Highlights
 - Updated to Python 3